Hot Jupiter engulfment by a red giant in 3D hydrodynamics: Methods

 Figure \ref{fig:profile} shows its density profile (solid line).
 It consists of a 0.18\Msun inert He core that is $3.3\times10^{-2}\Rsun$ in size, and a 0.75\Msun and 3.5\Rsun deep convective envelope (shaded in grey), separated by a 0.50\Rsun radiative zone.
 The plot is shaded blue according to the specific nuclear burning luminosity, $\varepsilon_\mathrm{nuc}$, showing the location of the H-burning shell.
 Within the envelope, the convective turnover time ranges from $\sim 10$ days near the surface to $\sim 100$ days near the base of the convective zone.
 This is much longer than the duration we simulate (76\hr) and allows us to neglect the envelope's convective motion.

 The stellar density spans 12 orders of magnitude across the star, which presents a severe dynamic range problem.
-As with most global hydrodynamical simulations involving giant stars, we replace the dense stellar core, defined as the region beneath some radius $r_\mathrm{core}$, with a point mass that interacts via a softened gravitational potential.
-We use a 0.187\Msun point mass and core radius of $r_\mathrm{core}=0.097$\Rsun (dotted line in Figure \ref{fig:profile}), which falls between the H-burning shell and the base of the convective zone.
+As with most global hydrodynamical simulations involving giant stars, we replaced the dense stellar core, defined as the region beneath some radius $r_\mathrm{core}$, with a point mass that interacts via a softened gravitational potential.
+We used a 0.187\Msun point mass and core radius of $r_\mathrm{core}=0.097$\Rsun (dotted line in Figure \ref{fig:profile}), which falls between the H-burning shell and the base of the convective zone.
 The density profile beneath $r_\mathrm{core}$ must be replaced with a distribution that is in hydrostatic equilibrium with the softened point mass potential.
-We solve for this profile, chosen to have constant entropy, according to Section 3.1 of \cite{Gonzalez-Bolivar+22}\footnote{This procedure is automated as a setup option for stars in \Phantom.}.
+We solved for this profile, chosen to have constant entropy, according to Section 3.1 of \cite{Gonzalez-Bolivar+22}\footnote{This procedure is automated as a setup option for stars in \Phantom.}.
 The dashed line in Figure \ref{fig:profile} shows this modified profile.
 As can be seen, our point mass replacement lowers the maximum stellar density that has to be resolved by three orders of magnitude.

-For both the star and the planet, we use the technique developed in \cite{Lau+22a} (Appendix C) to map a 1D density profile into a 3D distribution of \SPH particles that exhibits a high degree of hydrostatic balance and accurately reproduces the intended density profile.
-We have verified that the host star, when simulated by itself, maintains its radius to within 0.1 per cent and its central density to within 1.2 per cent over the duration of our simulation (or 21 times the surface free-fall time).
+For both the star and the planet, we used the technique developed by \cite{Lau+22a} (Appendix C) to map a 1D density profile into a 3D distribution of \SPH particles that exhibits a high degree of hydrostatic balance and accurately reproduces the intended density profile.
+We have verified that the host star, when simulated by itself, maintains its radius to within 0.1\% and its central density to within 1.2\% over the duration of our simulation (21 times the surface free-fall time).
+In Appendix \ref{app:planet-stability}, we show more explicitly that the planet also maintains its original structure.